 How long have you been doing photography?

 Early 2008 is when I bought my first camera, a Sony DSC-H5.
+What type of camera do you use?

 Currently I own a Canon 60d.